frain-dev/convoy-website/src/app/(main)/blog/articles/circuit-breaker-in-golang.md

 }
 ```

+## Initializing the CircuitBreakerManager
-**Initializing the CircuitBreakerManager:** Next, we provide a constructor function to initialize the `CircuitBreakerManager` instance.
+Next, we provide a constructor function to initialize the `CircuitBreakerManager` instance.

 ```go
 func NewCircuitBreakerManager(options ...CircuitBreakerOption) (*CircuitBreakerManager, error) {